Competing Persuaders in Zero-Sum Games: Abstract

 \section{Abstract}

-We study a Bayesian Persuasion game with multiple senders employing conditionally independent experiments.
-Senders have zero-sum preferences over what information is revealed.
-We characterize when a set of states cannot be pooled in any equilibrium, and in particular, when the state is (fully) revealed in every equilibrium.
-The state must be fully revealed in every equilibrium if and only if sender utility functions are sufficiently nonlinear.
-In the binary-state case, the state is fully revealed in every equilibrium if and only if some sender has nontrivial preferences.
-Our takeaway is that `most' zero-sum sender preferences result in full revelation.
+We study Bayesian Persuasion with multiple senders who have access to conditionally independent experiments (and possibly others).
+Senders have zero-sum preferences over information revealed.
+We characterize when any set of states can be pooled in equilibrium and when all equilibria are fully revealing.
+The state is fully revealed in every equilibrium if and only if sender utility functions are `globally nonlinear'.
+With two states, this is equivalent to some sender having nontrivial preferences.
+The upshot is that `most' zero-sum sender preferences result in full revelation.
+We explore what conditions are important for competition to result in such stark information revelation.